mrutunjayachavadi/MyRetail/README.md

 Download Postgres for Windows and set up the data directory https://www.guru99.com/download-install-postgresql.html

-Download the code from the it repository : https://github.com/mrutunjayachavadi/MyRetail Navigate to DBScript folder, execute the contents of create.sql file contents in pgadmin console with super user postgres to create product and current_price tables in postgres.
+Download the code from the git repository : https://github.com/mrutunjayachavadi/MyRetail Navigate to DBScript folder, execute the contents of create.sql file contents in pgadmin console with super user postgres to create product and current_price tables in postgres.